 Sometimes people walk the labyrinth with a particular issue, question or prayer in mind and find a new insight coming as they wind around its paths.
 Or it can simply be walked in a prayerful spirit of openness, noticing what comes into mind and heart during the journey.
 This can be a way of prayer that goes deeper than words.

 Stillpoint’s labyrinth was designed and created for us by well-known SA artist Cedar Prest.
 We can lay it out in a garden, or in a chapel, or take it with us to an event, or hire it out.
-(For information about the use of this portable labyrinth, click here.
-A leaflet is available to guide you as you use it.)
+(A leaflet is available to guide you as you use it.)
 You may enjoy the labyrinth information and news from Grace Cathedral in San Francisco.
 Visit them here.

 Further reading about labyrinths: